-Your PAT will help you to settle into university life, support you in your studies and help to ensure a sense of belonging and community in the Subject and School in which you are based.
+Your PAT will help you to settle into university life, support you in your studies and help to ensure a sense of belonging and community inthe Subject and School in which you are based.
 PATs provide personalised support in a variety of ways, responding to your needs and priorities.
 This might include guidance on a particular assignment, explaining how assessment and grading works, or even coaching you towards a specific goal.

-Outside of scheduled meetings, you will be able to initiate appointments with your PAT, ensuring you get the most out of this support feature during your studies.
-Where possible, your PAT will stay with you for the duration of your time at the University, providing you with support from someone who knows you.
+Outside of the scheduled meetings, you will be able to initiate appointments with your PAT, ensuring you get the most out of this support feature during your studies.
+Where possible, your PAT will stay with you for the duration of your time at the university, providing you with support from someone who knows you.

 How do I find out about the PAT scheme in my school?

 You will be introduced to your PAT during the first three months of the programme.
 You can also find out more information by contacting your Course Leader or your School Office.

 What do I do if I need to speak to someone in confidence regarding my PAT?